OWASP/owasp-istg/src/03_test_cases/internal_interfaces/inter_integrated_circuit.md

 **Test Objectives**

 - The SCL and SDA pins/wires on the target device must be identified.
-- A separate device (e.g., an Arduino) must be connected to the I2C data bus for sending malformed data.
+- A separate device (e.g., an Arduino, Bus Pirate, or HydraBus) must be connected to the I2C data bus for sending malformed data.
 - An appropriate software library should be used to craft and send malformed data or invalid commands to I2C slave components.
+Examples of conditions to test include:
+  - Out-of-range register addresses or command bytes not defined in the device datasheet.
+  - Payloads that exceed the expected data length for a given register write.
+  - NAK flooding: repeatedly sending START conditions without completing transactions.
+  - Repeated START (Sr) condition abuse: chaining transactions without releasing the bus to detect improper bus state handling.
+- Clock stretching behavior must be tested where applicable: a slave that holds SCL low indefinitely can stall the master and cause a denial-of-service condition.
+The master's timeout handling for clock stretching must be verified.
+- The general call address (0x00) must be used to broadcast commands to all slaves simultaneously to test whether slaves respond unexpectedly to global resets or other general call commands.
+- The reaction and recovery behavior of target components after receiving malformed input must be documented and assessed.

 **Remediation**